 After I selected the layout I need to make it the perfect size for Pinterest.
 Under the (still empty) collage you can select the size.

 Click the button.
 Then uncheck the box “Lock Aspect Ratio” and type in the measures you want for your Pinterest collage.
 I choose the size of a super long recipe collage image.
-You can, however, choose the standard size (735 x 1100) for a round-up collage, or select a different size along the way so that you have several Pinterest images in different sizes.
+You can, however, choose the standard size (600 x 900) for a roundup collage, or select a different size along the way so that you have several Pinterest images in different sizes.
+Keep in mind that Pinterest now cuts off tall images in the feed!

 Finally, press “Apply”.